M549: Firing

 When the weapon is fired, the rotating band engages the barrel rifling to impart spin to the projectile for stability in flight.
 The obturator and rotating band form a seal to prevent leakage of gas pressure past the projectile.
 The burning propellant accelerates the projectile through the barrel at high velocity.
 Extended range is obtained through rocket assist; the rocket cap is removed prior to placing the projectile in the chamber, exposing the pyrotechnic delay assembly in the base of the rocket motor.
 When the projectile is fired, the propellant gases ignite the delay which burns for approximately 7 seconds and then sets off the rocket igniter to initiate the rocket motor, which burns for approximately three seconds.
 This additional thrust augments the velocity and consequently, the range of the projectile.
-If a PD or ET is used, the fuze detonates the supplementary charge and the supplementary charge detonates the warhead filler either on impact or the preset time.
+If a PD or ET is used, the fuse detonates the supplementary charge and the supplementary charge detonates the warhead filler either on impact or the preset time.